dawid-napora/directus-extension-searchsync-2/README.md

 ##### ElasticSearch for 5.x and 6.x (coming soon)

-Old type behaviour, use collection names as types.
+Old type behavior, use collection names as types.

 ```json
 {